MateuszBryczek/Movie-Browser/README.md

 This is Movie Browser App.
 It enables browsing movies, checking people related to movies and movies with chosen actors or another content creators.

+"This Movie Browser Application uses TMDB and the TMDB APIs but is not endorsed, certified, or otherwise approved by TMDB."

 # Getting Started with Create React App